CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/internal/websocket/README.md

 ## API Abstraction Layer

-The API abstraction layer is the core architectural pattern that ensures clean separation between client interfaces and internal implementation:
+The WebSocket layer is thin and delegates all business logic to MediaMTX Controller.
+It does not perform camera ID mapping or device-path handling.

-### Camera Identifier Mapping
+### Delegation Example

 ```go
 // Client Request (API Layer)